pop-os/pop/README.md

 Binary packages are hosted [on Launchpad](https://launchpad.net/~system76/+archive/ubuntu/pop/+packages).
 Many packages have source on Github, under the [Pop!\_OS organization](https://github.com/pop-os).

-To view a list of all included repositores, see [REPOS.md](./REPOS.md)
+To view a list of all included repositories, see [REPOS.md](./REPOS.md)

 ### Dependencies